-10 Benefits From Dark Chocolate
+10 Amazing Benefits Of Dark Chocolate

 What type of chocolate do you prefer?

 Only this particular type of chocolate contains high amounts of flavanols and when consumed daily, they have been scientifically proven to help support a healthy body and mind by acting as antioxidants.
 Flavanols are a specific group of bioactive, or plant-derived, nutrients.
 While there is a large variety of flavanol sources, not all flavanols are created equal.
 Scientists have discovered that the overall amounts, as well as the specific forms and mixtures of the flavanols in each particular foods, are different.
 Among those particular foods listed which includes berries, dark chocolate is the most abundant in flavanols because it is the most natural and purest form of both cocoa solids and cocoa butter blended together with very little to no additives.
 Dark chocolate flavanols are unique because they react as vitamin B antioxidants in the body to provide many health benefits.
 There is no other food on Earth that can match dark chocolate’s unique blend of flavonoids and antioxidant effect.
 That’s why experts surprisingly refer to the cocoa bean as nature’s superfruit.

 Aside from the well-known health benefits, there are some health benefits that many people are unaware of or unfamiliar with.
 Dark chocolate is labeled as a superfood for a reason.
 The list below will explore 10 amazing benefits because there are more benefits than people are aware of.
 New studies and research is always being conducted on this topic, which furthers the health benefits that are currently known.
 The most amazing benefit is that it's really healthy and eat it can be eaten every day!